JimNewaz/E-commerce/README.md

 Username & Password:
 1) Remove md5 from index.php
 2) Then input a username and password in the admin datatable
-3) Use this to login as a admin
+3) Use this to login as an admin

 Else
 Register a new admin